zhlgh603/django-south/docs/databaseapi.rst

  - Oracle is a new module as of the 0.7 release, and so is very much alpha.
    The most common operations work, but others may be missing completely;
    we welcome bug reports and patches against it (as with all other modules).

+ - Firebird almost all features are supported but need more tests.
+   Renames table is not supported by firebird, this involve recreate all related objects (store procedure, views, triggers, etc).
+   Patches and bug reports are welcome.

 Methods